Democrat pile-on: Hundreds of challengers already filing to take on Republicans

 REPUBLICANS DISMISS DEMS' 'BETTER DEAL'

-Eyeing a reset, Washington Democrats on Monday officially rebranded their party and message on Monday -- promising “a better deal” for voters with better-paying jobs and other economic opportunities.
+Eyeing a reset, Washington Democrats on Monday officially rebranded their party and message -- promising “a better deal” for voters with better-paying jobs and other economic opportunities.

 “They don’t have a message, and that became clear this week when they took tips from Papa John’s,” said Jesse Hunt, press secretary for the National Republican Congressional Committee, referring to criticism that the “better deal” slogan mimics that of the pizza chain.